Ozzy-P/TemplateSite/README.md

 # Versions (Contributors)
 For the Linux Server repository, see [here](https://github.com/Ozzy-P/WebSocketFTP)\
 For the Windows Server repository, see [here](https://github.com/Ozzy-P/WebSocketLegacy)\
-For the generic Django MVC web repository, see [here](https://github.com/Ozzy-P/Web)
+For the generic Django MVC web repository, see [here](https://github.com/Ozzy-P/Web)\
+For the generic NodeJS (Django mimicry) web repository with an SQL backend, see [here](https://github.com/Ozzy-P/sql-node)

 # Requirements
 Linux: >= LTS 20.4\